subratamaji1989/DevopsProjects/Projects/project5-iac-cloud-infra/terraform-platform/azure/README.md

 ---

+## 🚀 Implementation Guide: Azure Portal & Azure DevOps

+This section provides a step-by-step guide on how to set up the necessary components in the Azure Portal and configure Azure DevOps to use this Terraform platform.

+### 1. Azure Portal Setup (Prerequisites)

+Before configuring the pipeline, you must create and configure the following resources in the Azure Portal.

+1.  **Create Service Principals:**
+    -   Create three separate Azure AD Service Principals (SPs) for the different pipeline stages: `validate-sp`, `plan-sp`, and `apply-sp`.
+    -   Note down the `appId` and `password` (or certificate thumbprint) for each.

+2.  **Create Storage Account for Terraform State:**
+    -   Provision an Azure Storage Account (e.g., `tfstate<your-unique-name>`).
+    -   Inside the storage account, create a blob container (e.g., `tfstate`) to store the Terraform state files.
+    -   Enable versioning and soft delete on the blob container for disaster recovery.

+3.  **Assign RBAC Permissions:**
+    -   Following the principle of least privilege, assign the necessary RBAC roles to the Service Principals you created.
+Refer to the RBAC Permissions section for the exact roles and scopes required for each SP.

+### 2. Azure DevOps Setup (Pipeline Configuration)

+Once the Azure resources are in place, configure your Azure DevOps project.

+1.  **Set up Git Repositories:**
+    -   Ensure you have two repositories in your Azure DevOps Project:
+        -   `terraform-platform`: This repository, containing the reusable modules and pipeline templates.
+        -   `app-ovr-infra` (or similar): The "caller" repository that will define the specific infrastructure stack to be deployed.

+2.  **Create Service Connections:**
+    -   In your Azure DevOps `Project Settings`, navigate to `Pipelines -> Service connections`.
+    -   Create three "Azure Resource Manager" service connections, one for each Service Principal (`validate-connection`, `plan-connection`, `apply-connection`).
+    -   When creating the connections, use the **Workload Identity federation (automatic)** authentication method.
+This is the most secure, secret-less approach.

+3.  **Create the Pipeline:**
+    -   In the `app-ovr-infra` repository, create an `azure-pipelines.yml` file that references the template from the `terraform-platform` repository, as shown in the Usage section.
+    -   Configure the pipeline in Azure DevOps to use this YAML file (/azure/azure-pipelines.yml).

+4.  **Configure Branch Policies:**
+    -   In `Project Settings -> Repositories`, select the `app-ovr-infra` repository.
+    -   Apply branch policies to your main branch (`main` or `master`).
+    -   **Require a minimum number of reviewers** to enforce the approval gate mentioned in the workflow.
+    -   **Add a build validation policy** that automatically triggers the `VALIDATE` stage of your pipeline for every Pull Request.
+This ensures all code is scanned and validated before it can be merged.

+---

 ## 🔐 RBAC Permissions

 To run this Terraform platform securely, especially within a CI/CD pipeline, it's crucial to follow the principle of least privilege.
 The pipeline should use different Service Connections (backed by Service Principals) for different stages.